CyberFlameGO/svnpython/Doc/library/socket.rst

    contents of the buffer (see the optional built-in module :mod:`struct` for a way to decode C structures encoded as strings).

 .. method:: socket.ioctl(control, option)

    :platform: Windows

-   The :meth:`ioctl` method is a limited interface to the WSAIoctl system interface.
+   The `meth:ioctl` method is a limited interface to the WSAIoctl system interface.
 Please refer to the MSDN documentation for more information.

-   On other platforms, the generic :func:`fcntl.fcntl` and :func:`fcntl.ioctl` functions may be used; they accept a socket object as their first argument.

    .. versionadded:: 2.6